thiago-a-souza/MachineLearning/README.md

 </p>

 #### Selecting a root node
-Identifying the root node requires selecting the highest information gain among all attributes (i.e. outlook, temperature, humidity and wind).
+In order to identify the root node, ID3 selects the highest information gain among all attributes (i.e. outlook, temperature, humidity and wind).
 Consider the steps below to calculate the information gain for the wind attribute:

 ![](/img/step1.png)